Understanding Trauma in the Body After Birth

 • Hypervigilance that makes rest feel impossible

 These aren’t personal defects.
 They’re biological responses to perceived threat.
 Your nervous system isn’t malfunctioning—it’s protecting you.
+This is why therapy for overwhelmed moms often goes beyond talk therapy and addresses the full-body impact of birth experiences.

 Why Birth Trauma Lives in the Body